prathamshah607/Machine-Learning-Projects/NLP/research_prop.md

 3. **Chakravarti & Gonen (2023)** – *Understanding Cross-Lingual Semantic Shift with Contextualized Word Representations*
    [https://arxiv.org/abs/2302.04127](https://arxiv.org/abs/2302.04127)
-   Examines how multilingual models capture meaning shifts and alignment challenges in cross-lingual settings.
+   Examines how multilingual models understand cross-lingual meaning shifts and alignment challenges.

 Despite such advances, there remains limited analysis of cultural and contextual shifts in meaning, especially for abstract or socially complex terms.